obsidianmd/obsidian-help/en/Teams/Security considerations.md

 However, you can waive this quoted purchase order amount by agreeing to pay a retainer fee.
 Please contact [[Help and support#Contact Obsidian support|Obsidian support]] to inquire about this option.

 **Do you have any recognized certifications related to Information Security or quality standards, such as ISO27001, NIST, COBIT, or other ISO or CSA certifications?**
 Not at this time.
-It may be something we explore in the future, but for now, our focus is on our [security audits]()
+It may be something we explore in the future, but for now, our focus is on our [security audits](https://obsidian.md/security).